TrevorBushnell/Livesplit-Parser/docs/index.md

 Creates a heatmap of all your completed runs.
 The run ID is on the y-axis and the split name is on the x-axis.
 The color (indicated by the legend on the right side of the plot) indicates how much faster/slower that split was from the mean.
 Just a cool color plot to see how well your runs do :()

-* `drop_na`: Whether to rows that have missing data from your plot.
+* `drop_na`: Whether to include rows that have missing data from your plot.
 The default value is set to `False`.